Azure/SaaS-Private-Connectivity/docs/tutorial/part2.md

 ![](../../images/internal_lb.jpg)

-Now that the load balancer is up and running, obtain the frontend IP configuration ID and save it into a variable that will be used later to create the private link service.
+Now that the load balancer is up and running, obtain the frontend IP configuration ID and save it into a variable that will be used later to create the Private Link Service.

 ```
 FRONTEND_ID=$(az network lb show -g rg-tutorial-aks -n kubernetes-internal --query "frontendIpConfigurations[0].id" -o tsv)